MONTANA 4-H FOUNDATION

 • An outline of the program or event the participant wishes to attend which includes: a description of the program, a summary of costs and other sources of funding, personal gain by participating in the program/event, and expected impacts on your 4-H program.

-• A letter of support for requesting funds from your state Extension supervisor (turned in after you submit your application - see application for details).
+• A letter of support for requesting funds from your state Extension supervisor (submitted at the time of your application, see the application for details).

 • Name and mailing address of group to which funds are to be awarded.